marcelpetrick/DevNotes/BeenThereSeenThat/20210626_ProjectManagementLeadershipAndTeamDevelopment/README.md

 # 20210627: second day
 + sunday morning
-* A questions about yesterday's topics.
+* A question about yesterday's topics.
   * Make a plan to start to change within the next 72 hours.
   * e.g. schedule a time to learn about PMI certification
   * else we tend to forget about our plans to change